-Working with Individual Records in Batches (Release 15.0.1 or later)
+Working with Individual Records in Batches

 You can add, edit, manually suspend, allocate, or delete records in a table in the Create Batch page for the batch.
 You can import fields in the batch such as first name, last name, due amount from the file edit all of the payment, refund, or reversal information for the records in the batch, including account number, bill number, payment amount, due amount, receipt date.
 When you import a batch, fields such as due amount, status, first name, last name will be imported from the file and are not editable in the batch.
 Those fields will be auto-populated with the latest information when the batch is validated.